The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Vendor Analysis

-\textbf{Marginal intelligence gain analysis} To quantify more accurately the marginal utility of vendor aggregation, we study the completeness of threat visibility across the 100 most frequent actors in \subsetname{} as a function of vendor aggregation.
+\textbf{Marginal intelligence gain analysis.} To quantify more accurately the marginal utility of vendor aggregation, we study the completeness of threat visibility across the 100 most frequent actors in \subsetname{} as a function of vendor aggregation.
 We obtain for each actor the percentage of unique intelligence data points covered by the optimal subset of $N$ vendors (specifically, the $N$ vendors contributing the highest volume of non-redundant indicators relative to the total pool of available data).
 Figure~\ref{fig:coverage_vendors_TA} shows the results for different number of vendors, restricting the number of actors to the top 100.
 The superimposed boxplots show the statistical distribution, allowing us to study the variance in vendor visibility for different threat actors.
 The color of each point in the scatter plot denotes the position of that TA in the ranking of most frequent actors.
 The data reveals a high degree of intelligence fragmentation within the CTI ecosystem.
-Reliance on a single source ($N=1$) yields a median coverage below 30\%, with significant heterogeneity across actors, suggesting that individual vendors possess strictly partial views of the threat landscape.
+Reliance on a single source ($N=1$) yields a median coverage below {25}\%, with significant heterogeneity across actors, suggesting that individual vendors possess strictly partial views of the threat landscape.
 This phenomenon is amplified for the most frequent actors, which exhibit an even lower coverage.
 The logarithmic growth of the curve indicates diminishing marginal utility of aggregating vendors.
-Notably, the system only approaches a 100\% coverage when aggregating approximately more than 14 distinct sources.
-Combined with prevous findings, this evidence suggests that achieving comprehensive situational awareness requires the integration of data from multiple vendors.
+Notably, the system only approaches a 100\% coverage when aggregating approximately more than {15} distinct sources.
+Combined with previous findings, this evidence suggests that achieving comprehensive situational awareness requires the integration of data from multiple vendors.
+Because the vendor subset is selected optimally for each actor, these percentages should be interpreted as an upper bound.